lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/exploring-gateware-design-libero.rst

 ``Design Hierarchy`` view to look at all Smart Design components.
 Here, all the gateware components are listed in block-like views.
 Double click the ``DEFAULT_******`` option in the hierarchy to have a look at the whole gateware.
 You should also be able to see the cape, M.2 interface and the RISC-V subsystem modules.
-These modules are explained in `Gateware Introduction <beaglev-fire-gateware-design>`_.
+These modules are explained in :ref:`Gateware Introduction <beaglev-fire-gateware-design>`.

 .. figure:: images/libero-gateware-overview.png
     :align: center